Categories

 These factors contribute to the global benchmark status of the system of education in Germany.

-The secondary education system in Germany
+The Secondary Education System in Germany

 The secondary education system in Germany is divided into three separate streams, each preparing students for different paths: